-PROJECT # 8: POSTAGE & NOTICE SERVICES - PIMA COUNTY CONSOLIDATED JUSTICE COURT- PCCJC
+PROJECT # 8: POSTAGE & NOTICE SERVICES - PIMA COUNTY CONSOLIDATED JUSTICE COURT- PCCIC

-The court has seen an increased number of notices being mailed out to parties due to the rise in case processing and is requesting \$5,377 in postage and \$3,000 to cover additional supply needs and envelopes.
-In addition, \$4,000 to cover expenses related to electronic notices/postcards in criminal cases for court date and payment reminders to parties in criminal cases.
+The court has seen an increased number of notices being mailed to parties due to the rise in case processing and is requesting \$3,864 in postage and \$3,000 to cover additional supply needs and envelopes.
+In addition, \$4,000 to cover expenses related to electronic notices/postcards in criminal cases.